antronerds/r2-tutorials/docs/Using_Genesets_creating_Heatmaps.md

     [**Figure    2: A set can be selected, filtered for subsets and the clustering results will be ordered according to the selection**](_static/images/Usinggenesets/UsingGenesets_Settings1a.png)

 3. By default, R2 presents the data in a heatmap where hierarchical clustering is applied to the genes, using information from all samples to determine the gene order.
 We will first demonstrate what this clustering-based ordering looks like.
 Suppose we want to find a geneset containing Cell Cycle genes.
 Click **Select a geneset** to open the gene set selection grid.
-Type **cell cycle** into the white text box at the top of the grid and hit **Enter**.
+Type **cell_cycle** into the white text box at the top of the grid and hit **Enter**.
+Many geneset contain an underscore in their name, such as genesets from the KEGG database.
+You can also check available genesets for "cell cycle" with a space in between instead of an underscore, and different gene sets will be shown.

     ![](_static/images/Usinggenesets/UsingGenesets_Collections1a.png "Figure    3: Finding and selecting a geneset in R2")